MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-sql-workloads-azure-virtual-machines/includes/2-migration-strategies-and-options.md

 ## Tools and features to support your migration

-There are a number of different ways that you can migrate your SQL Server to an Azure Virtual Machine.
+There are many different ways that you can migrate your SQL Server to an Azure Virtual Machine.
 The first step in the process is to provision an Azure VM that has SQL Server installed.

-You'll get the best data transfer performance by migrating the database files to the Azure VM using a compressed backup file.
+You get the best data transfer performance by migrating the database files to the Azure VM using a compressed backup file.

 To minimize downtime during the database migration process, use either the Always On option or the transactional replication option.
 If it's not possible to use any of the above methods, you still can manually migrate your database.